rexusbexus/agency-jekyll-theme/_posts/2018-08-21-pneumatic-club.markdown

 post-par3: Fifth rule - IPA is to clean, not to drink, fellas.
 Sixth rule - No shirts, no shoes, yes gloves.

 post-par4: Seventh rule - Tubing will be cleaned as many times as they have to.
-And the eight and final rule - If this is your first day at Pneumatic Club, you have to blogpost about it.
+And the eighth and final rule - If this is your first day at Pneumatic Club, you have to blogpost about it.

 ---